TinyTechieT/TinyTechieT.github.io/pages/about.md

+---
+layout: Post
+permalink: /about
+title: About Me
+# feedformat: row
+---

 I am Tina Garg, a third-year undergraduate at IIT Bombay.
 I am pursuing a BTech in Engineering Physics.

 I come from Ghaziabad, a town near New Delhi.
 I have lived most of my life in different cities across the country.
 The only region where I have yet to live in is East India.
 I hope to change that someday.